John-Abbott-College/6P3-Notes/wk8/device-cloud-communication.md

 3. **IoT Hub Module Client**
 	- Mostly intended for communicating with Edge devices (not covered in this course).
 See [here](https://azure.microsoft.com/en-us/services/iot-edge/#iotedge-overview) for more.
-	-

 These clients are available with an asynchronous API, as well as a blocking synchronous API.

-By default, the python device SDKs connect to an IoT Hub over MQTT with the **CleanSession** flag set to **0** and use **QoS 1** for message exchange with the IoT hub.
+By default, the Python device SDKs connect to an IoT Hub over MQTT with the **CleanSession** flag set to **0** and use **QoS 1** for message exchange with the IoT hub.

-Although it's possible to connect a generic MQTT client (ex.: the `paho-mqtt` client) to the IoT Hub, it it recommended to use one of the provided Device SDKs.
-For a manual MQTT connection, see [Communicate with your IoT hub using the MQTT protocol](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-mqtt-support#main)
+Although it's possible to connect a generic MQTT client (ex.: the `paho-mqtt` client) to the IoT Hub, it is recommended to use one of the provided Device SDKs.
+For a manual MQTT connection, see [Communicate with your IoT hub using the MQTT protocol](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-mqtt-support#main).

 ### IoT Hub Service SDK